-While spinal disc degeneration can happen to any disc, below are the two most common types we see in our Better Health Alaska clinics in Anchorage, Wasilla, and Juneau.
+While spinal disc degeneration can happen to any disc, below are the two most common types we see in our Better Health Chiropractic clinics in Anchorage, Wasilla, and Juneau.
 Also, consider that once one disc is damaged, it can lead to issues elsewhere on the spine.

-You have a large array of options for treating and managing back pain, from the noninvasive which we practice at Better Health Alaska chiropractic, to the surgical.
+You have a large array of options for treating and managing back pain, from the noninvasive which we practice at Better Health Chiropractic, to the surgical.
 Our treatment programs contain elements of chiropractic care – including adjustments – physical/occupational therapy or rehabilitation, and chiropractic massage therapy.
 Treatment should be holistic, taking lifestyle, exercise regimens, and nutrition into account as well.

 Find An Office Near You